mod_fastcgi and spawn-fcgi USR1 signal handling

 if i wait 10 seconds, then they don't.
 Maybe it's something with ruby, too ?

-#10 Updated by kapouer almost 5 years ago
+#10 Updated by kapouer about 5 years ago

 it is still buggy with the patch, but something strange is happening :